95remon/Docker-ITI/README.md

 $ sudo docker compose up -d
 ```

-\# checked the localhost port 5066  nad it is up and running
+\# checked the localhost port 5066 and it is up and running